Our Team « Back to Team Page » Print This Page

 - Assisted in the due diligence analysis for hospital acquisitions related to the viability of current Medicaid revenue streams and the identification of opportunities for additional sources of revenue after acquisition.

 - Helped freestanding psychiatric hospitals and residential treatment facilities in several states to develop and propose Medicaid reimbursement methodologies that more appropriately reimburse the unique costs borne by these facilities.

-- Drafted lease agreements, management agreements, option agreements, promissory notes and security agreements related to the transfer of ownership interests for hospitals.
+- Drafted lease agreements, management agreements, option agreements, promissory notes and security agreements related to the transfer of ownership interests and/or operational responsibilities for hospitals.

 - Advised hospitals and non-hospital providers regarding the implications of state and local government obligations on the services offered by private providers, including the implications of sovereign immunity, federal grant obligations, state budgetary restrictions and requirements under governmental services programs.

-- Assisted hospitals in several states to form non-profit corporate entities, maintain these entities in compliance with applicable law, and secure appropriate licensure for these entities’ provision of healthcare services.
+- Assisted hospitals to form non-profit corporate entities, maintain these entities in compliance with applicable law, and secure appropriate licensure for these entities’ provision of healthcare services.

 - Assisted hospitals in the development and redesign of charity care and bad debt policies in order to more accurately reflect hospital operations while maintaining consistency with state and federal limitations.

 - Advised hospitals and worked with State Medicaid agencies related to the application of budget neutrality-based caps on reimbursement under programs authorized pursuant to an 1115 Waiver.